 - Across the river from Clarke Quay is a large Clarke Quay Riverside Shopping and Leisure Center with Italian, Chinese, Mediterranean, and local dining options, a New Zealand open capsule G-Max Reverse Bungy, and shopping.

 - Singapore’s first Microbrewery and restaurant, Brewerkz, has received multiple awards for their beer.
-The signature series consists of 5 beers, and seasonal beers are also available.
+The signature series consists of 5 beers with seasonal beers also available.

 - It is prohibited to place locks on any other structure than the designated Locks of Love heart.